-Finances: For FYE 2023, the District's revenues remained relatively unaffected from the waning COVID-19 pandemic and heightened inflation.
-Going forward, it is anticipated there may be significant impacts to the District's revenues and finances in general, not so much from COVID-19 but from how inflationary trends will continue to impact the local economy.
+Finances: For FYE 2024, the District's revenues remained relatively unaffected from the heightened inflationary environment.
+Going forward, it is anticipated there may be significant impacts to the District's revenues and finances in general, from how inflationary trends will continue to impact the local economy.
 As mentioned earlier, SSCs and apportioned property taxes constitute a majority of the District's revenues.
-Since these revenues are received twice/year (typically in December and April) after collection on the County of Marin tax rolls, any impacts should become clearer after about January 2024, and will be addressed as needed in future budget review and financial planning efforts.
+Since these revenues are received twice/year (typically in December and April) after collection on the County of Marin tax rolls, any impacts should become clearer after about January 2025, and will be addressed as needed in future budget review and financial planning efforts.

-Operating Activities: In FYE 2023, the District continued to adjust its operating activities to minimize lingering COVID-19 impacts (primarily supply chain issues).
+Operating Activities: In FYE 2024, the District continued to adjust its operating activities to minimize lingering supply chain issues.
 Also, while inflationary cost increases did not significantly impact operating activities, it is anticipated that there may be more significant impacts going forward, largely from factors out of the District's control.

-Capital Improvements Program: The lingering effects of COVID (supply chain issues) and inflation (accelerating labor and material prices), continue to be challenges in implementing capital improvement related projects.
-However, consistent with its history of responsive and cost-effective capital project management, the District continues to plan and prioritize project timelines, activities/sub-activities, and expenditures to timely respond to these challenges.
+Capital Improvements Program: The still lingering supply chain issues and inflation (accelerating labor and material prices), continue to be challenges in implementing capital improvement related projects.
+However, consistent with its history of responsive and cost-effective capital project management, the District continues to plan and prioritize project timelines, activities/subactivities, and expenditures to timely respond to these challenges.